The Top 10 Golfers of All Time | Top 10 Golfers Ever

 Ben Hogan is considered by most experts to have

 been the finest striker of a golf ball ever.
-Those
+Those who

-machine than man!
-Fortunately for his fellow
+than man!
+Fortunately for his fellow golfers at the

-and a giant of the game.
+magnificent giant of the game.

-Five Lessons: The Modern Fundamentals
+His book Five Lessons: The Modern Fundamentals

-is the most widely-read golf tutorial ever
+of Golf is the most widely-read golf tutorial ever

 written.
 And film footage and photographs of his